-On various dates during the year ended December 31, 2019, the Company issued convertible notes for net proceeds of approximately \$6.6 million which contained varied terms and conditions as follows: a) maturity dates ranging from seven days to 12 months; b) interest rates that accrue per annum ranging from 3% to 15%; c) convertible to the Company's common stock at issuance at a fixed rate of \$2.50 to \$7.50 or convertible at variable conversion rates either after 6 months after issuance or in the event of a default.
-Certain of these notes were issued with shares of common stock or warrants to purchase common stock that were fair valued at issuance dates.
-The aggregate relative fair value of the shares of common stock or warrants to purchase common stock with the notes of \$448,589 was recorded as a debt discount and amortized over the term of the notes.
-We have also evaluated our convertible notes (upon issuance or modification) for any beneficial conversion feature ("BCF") and recorded a BCF of \$558,903 as a debt discount with a corresponding credit to additional paid in capital to be amortized over the term of the notes.

-On various dates during the year ended December 31, 2020, the Company issued convertible notes for net proceeds of approximately \$8.3 million which contained varied
+On various dates during the year ended December 31, 2021, the Company issued convertible notes for net proceeds of approximately \$5.5 million which contained varied terms and conditions as follows: a) 6-12 month maturity date; b) interest rates of 10-18% per annum and c) convertible to the Company's common stock at issuance at fixed rates of \$2.50 and \$3.00 or at a variable conversion rates upon the Company's up-listing to NASDAQ or NYSE or an event of default.
+These notes were issued with shares of common stock or warrants to purchase common stock that were fair valued at issuance dates.
+The aggregate relative fair value of the shares of common stock issued with the notes of \$646,718 was recorded as a debt discount to be amortized over the term of the notes.
+The aggregate relative fair value of \$1.4 million for the warrants issued with the notes was recorded as a debt discount to be amortized over the term of the notes.
+We then computed the effective conversion price of the notes and recorded a BCF of \$1.3 million as a debt discount to be amortized over the term of the notes.
+Finally, we evaluated our convertible notes for derivative liability treatment on an on-going basis and have determined that all our notes did not qualify for derivative accounting treatment at December 31, 2021.
+In the year ended December 31, 2021 the amortization of debt discount on convertible notes was approximately \$6.7 million.